 Other are many other reasons but the most common reasons I have discussed above.
 I probably add more reasons & solutions in the future.
 If you have a different experience or idea & solution, feel free to share it with me.

-Anyways, if you’re a freelancer and if you struggling with your career, don’t be afraid and don’t give up too early.
+Anyways, if you’re a freelancer and you struggling with your career, don’t be afraid, and don’t give up too early.
 I have included some suggestions based on practical experience that could be helpful.

-Every successful freelancer you see around you, all they have different stories, and everyone came across this struggle just like you.
+Every successful freelancer you see around you, they have a different story, and everyone came across this struggle just like you.
 So if you stick with it and keep improving your skills, the (good) time will also come for you.